 Driving with Snow on Your Vehicle

 As of 2010, New Jersey motorists are legally obligated to clear ice and snow from their vehicles following a snowstorm.
 N.J.S.A.
 39:4-77.1.
-Nevertheless, weâ€™ve all seen those â€śpeepholeâ€ť drivers, who have cleared just enough snow from their windshield to allow them to see straight.
-This type of driving is extremely dangerous, as the driverâ€™s field of vision has been dramatically reduced.
+Nevertheless, weâ€™ve all seen those â€śpeepholeâ€ť drivers who have removed just enough snow from their windshield to allow them to see straight.
+This type of driving is hazardous, as the driverâ€™s field of vision has been dramatically reduced.
 Consequently, drivers who fail to clear snow from their vehicle can face fines of up to $1,000 for a non-commercial vehicle and $1,500 for a commercial vehicle.

-In addition to being extremely dangerous, peephole driving can lead to the snow and ice that was not removed, flying off the vehicle while it is moving, which can interfere with another driverâ€™s use of the road.
-Said interference may then result in other driversâ€™ field of view being obstructed, or having to make an evasive maneuver, either of which can result in an accident.
+In addition to being extremely dangerous, peephole driving can lead to the snow and ice that was not removed flying off the vehicle while it is moving, which can interfere with another driverâ€™s use of the road.
+Said interference may result in other driversâ€™ field of view being obstructed or having to make an evasive maneuver, either of which can result in an accident.

 Slip and Falls Caused by Snow or Icy Conditions

-New Jersey can be a cold, and in turn, hazardous place following freezing weather.
-Walking around on sidewalks or through parking lots can become extremely dangerous, and while snow and ice are a natural phenomenon, a commercial property owner not only has the duty to remove snow and ice that has accumulated on their premises but further has a duty to inspect their premises.
-Where a property owner fails to remove and or treat known icy surfaces or fails to inspect the premises, and as a result of that failure someone is injured, the property owner may be responsible.
+New Jersey can be a cold and, in turn, hazardous place following freezing weather.
+Walking around on sidewalks or through parking lots can become extremely dangerous.
+While snow and ice are a natural phenomenon, a commercial property owner not only has the duty to remove snow and ice that has accumulated on their premises but further has a duty to inspect their premises.
+Where a property owner fails to remove and or treat known icy surfaces or fails to inspect the premises, and as a result of that failure, someone is injured, the property owner may be responsible.

 A commercial property owner obviously benefits from having sidewalks in front of their businesses and the additional foot traffic they provide.
 Therefore, the New Jersey Supreme Court expanded the liability of commercial property owners to extend to the sidewalks abutting their business and created a duty requiring commercial property owners to maintain and inspect their premises for defects.
 Stewart v.
 104 Wallace St., Inc., 87 N.J.
 146 (1981).
 This includes the removal of ice and snow.
 Moore v.
 Schering Plough, Inc., 328 N.J.
 Super.
 300, 307 (App.
 Div.
 2000).

-Similar to car accidents caused by snowy or icy conditions, insurance companies likewise know how to defend against slip and falls that occur due to snow or icy conditions, and will often argue that the fall was due to the injured individual failing to use reasonable caution.
+Like car accidents caused by snowy or icy conditions, insurance companies likewise know how to defend against slip and falls that occur due to snow or icy conditions and will often argue that the fall was due to the injured individual failing to use reasonable caution.
 Further, in some instances, it may be necessary to retain an expert witness to explain the duties of ice and snow removal.
-Consequently, if you have been injured in a slip and fall, you should contact an experienced New Jersey slip and fall attorney.
+Consequently, you should contact an experienced New Jersey slip and fall attorney if you have been injured in a slip and fall.

 Frequently Asked Questions Regarding Snow and Ice Accidents